 Longmeadow Parkway Bridge Corridor

-- Construction/Construction Engineering - Construction began in early 2016, and the entire corridor is currently planned to be open to traffic in fall/winter 2022.
+Construction/Construction Engineering - Construction began in early 2016, and the entire corridor is currently planned to be open to traffic in fall/winter 2022.
 Four sections have been constructed and three of these sections are open to traffic.
 The bridge section over the Fox River is substantially complete, but is not open to traffic.
-The final section from Sandbloom /William Road east to IL 25 will get under construction in Spring 2022 and is anticipated to be complete sometime in 2023.
-Work will also continue on the tolling infrastructure during this time.
+The final section from Sandbloom /William Road east to IL 25 will get under construction in Spring 2023 and is anticipated to be complete in 2024.
+Work will continue on the tolling infrastructure during this time.

 Myths vs Facts